HannahLas/Console-Finances/README.md

 I completed this task for the fourth challenge in my Skills Boot Camp in Front-End Web Development.
 I was tasked with creating code for analyzing the financial records of a company.
 I was provided with a financial dataset in the starter code and I wrote JavaScript code to calculate various mathematical operations to analyse the data.
 This task aimed to use the JavaScript skills I had learned during the week.
 I declared variables, used if conditional statements and for loops.

 ## Usage
-Click on the links in the navigation bar to be directed to the relevant section of the website.
-See the screenshot below to see the navigation bar:
+Click on inspect on the web browser and then open the console to see the data analysed.
+Below is a link to the screenshot that shows the console in action:

 [linktoscreenshot](/screenshot.png)